roman-milk/roman-milk.github.io/f5-desperate-times-and-measures.md

  When I went out and sat in my chair, for the first of my two daily beers, I didn't see her.
 A few minutes later she came around the corner of the house and spotted me.
 She gave me a sad little smile, then went indoors, returning with a beer of her own.
 She passed me the Belikin, about the only beer I could buy locally, and I opened it for her.
 She pulled the chair she'd fixed over, and sat down next to me, facing the water.

  Once I'd finished the beer, I tossed the empty.
 "I usually grill the fish," I said.
-Report_Story #3